SAP/ui5-tooling/docs/pages/CodeAnalysis.md

 The template component is analyzed in the following way:

-- precondition: template component class is defined in an AMD-style module, using define or sap.ui.define
+- precondition: the template component class is defined in an AMD-style module, using define or sap.ui.define
 - precondition: the module 'sap/fe/core/TemplateAssembler' is imported
 - precondition: a call to TemplateAssembler.getTemplateComponent is used to define the component class
-- precondition: that call is used in a top level return statement of the factory function
+- precondition: that call is used in a top-level return statement of the factory function
 - precondition: necessary parameters to that call are given as an object literal (no further coding)
-- precondition: the settings define a managed property property 'metadata.properties.templateName' with a defaultValue of type string
+- precondition: the settings define a managed property 'metadata.properties.templateName' with a defaultValue of type string
 The default value of the property represents the template view of the template component.
-The manifest of the template app in theory could specify an alternative template as setting.templateName, but as of June 2017, this possibility is currently not used.
+The manifest of the template app could in theory specify an alternative template as setting.templateName, but as of June 2017, this possibility is currently not used.

 ### Smart Template Analyzer

 The [Smart Template Analyzer](https://github.com/SAP/ui5-builder/blob/main/lib/lbt/analyzer/SmartTemplateAnalyzer.js) analyzes a Smart Template app and its underlying template components to collect dependency information.
 It searches for a `manifest.json` in the same folder.
 If it is found and if it is a valid JSON, an "sap.ui.generic.app" section is searched and evaluated in the following way

-- for each page configuration, the configured component is added as a dependency to the template app module
+- For each page configuration, the configured component is added as a dependency to the template app module,
-- if the page configuration contains a templateName, a dependency to that template view is added to the app
+- if the page configuration contains a `templateName`, a dependency to that template view is added to the app,
-- otherwise, the class definition of the component is analyzed to find a default template view name. if found, a dependency to that view is added to the app module
+- otherwise, the class definition of the component is analyzed to find a default template view name. if found, a dependency to that view is added to the app module.

 The template component is analyzed in the following way:

-- precondition: template component class is defined in an AMD-style module, using define or sap.ui.define
+- precondition: the template component class is defined in an AMD-style module, using define or sap.ui.define
 - precondition: the module 'sap/suite/ui/generic/template/lib/TemplateAssembler' is imported
 - precondition: a call to TemplateAssembler.getTemplateComponent is used to define the component class
-- precondition: that call is used in a top level return statement of the factory function
+- precondition: that call is used in a top-level return statement of the factory function
 - precondition: necessary parameters to that call are given as an object literal (no further coding)
-- precondition: the settings define a managed property property 'metadata.properties.templateName' with a defaultValue of type string
-The default value of the property represents the template view of the template component.
+- precondition: the settings define a managed property 'metadata.properties.templateName' with a defaultValue of type string The default value of the property represents the template view of the template component.
-The manifest of the template app in theory could specify an alternative template in component.settings.templateName.
+The manifest of the template app could in theory specify an alternative template in component.settings.templateName.

 ### XML Template Analyzer

 The [XML Template Analyzer](https://github.com/SAP/ui5-builder/blob/main/lib/lbt/analyzer/XMLTemplateAnalyzer.js) tackles XMLViews and XMLFragments.
-It parses the XML, collects controls and adds them as dependency to the ModuleInfo object.
+It parses the XML, collects controls, and adds them as dependency to the ModuleInfo object.
 Additionally, some special dependencies are handled:

-- controller of the view
+- Controller of the view,
-- resource bundle (note: as locale dependent dependencies can't be modelled yet in the ModuleInfo, only a dependency to the development version (aka raw language) of the bundle will be added)
+- resource bundle (note: as locale-dependent dependencies can't be modelled yet in the ModuleInfo, only a dependency to the development version (aka raw language) of the bundle will be added),
-- component referenced via ComponentContainer control
+- component referenced via ComponentContainer control,
-- embedded fragments or views
+- embedded fragments or views.

-In an XMLView/XMLFragment, there usually exist 3 categories of element nodes: controls, aggregations and non-UI5 nodes (e.g. XHTML or SVG).
+In an XMLView/XMLFragment, usually 3 categories of element nodes exist: Controls, aggregations, and non-UI5 nodes (e.g. XHTML or SVG).

 ### XML Composite Analyzer

 The **XMLComposite** control is deprecated since UI5 Version 1.88.
-Nevertheless UI5 Tooling will attempt to analyze the declaration of any such controls in a project.
+Nevertheless, UI5 Tooling will attempt to analyze the declaration of any such controls in a project.
 The [XML Composite Analyzer](https://github.com/SAP/ui5-builder/blob/main/lib/lbt/analyzer/XMLCompositeAnalyzer.js) searches for the name of the configured fragment containing the **XMLComposite** control.

-=== "Name of the XMLComposite is equal with fragment name"
+=== "Name of the XMLComposite is equal to fragment name"

     ```javascript hl_lines="4"
     sap.ui.define([